wendyverdonk93/docs/content/account/api-onboarding/add-ubos.md

 For every parameter, we specify whether it's _required_ or _optional_.
 However, this label refers only to the technical requirements for valid API requests.
 To perform our UBO verification, we may need _optional_ parameters to be supplied.

 ## Authentication
 All seven UBO requests require a partner account API key.
-This is not the same as a [website API key](/tools/multisafepay-control/get-your-api-key/).
-Ask your Partner Manager for more information.
+This is not the same as a [website API key](/set-up-your-account/site-id-api-key-secure-code).
+For more information, email your Partner Manager.

 All URLs on this page are directed to our test API.
 To use the live API, change the subdomain in the URL from `testapi` to `api` and use the corresponding API key.